Biblioranking fundamental physics: Conclusions

 \section{Conclusions}

-We applied improved bibliometric indicators to the \inspire database, which covers fundamental physics mostly after 1970.
-Fig.\fig{trends} shows some main trends: growing rate of papers, growing number of authors and of references per paper.
-Fig.\fig{birthdeathrates} shows the health status of main sub-fields.
+We applied improved bibliometric indicators to the \inspire database, which covers fundamental physics mostly after 1970. \Fig{trends} shows some main trends: growing rate of papers, growing number of authors and of references per paper. \Fig{birthdeathrates} shows the health status of the main sub-fields.

-The metrics that we explore are: \begin{itemize} \item The {\em number of individual citations} $N_{\rm icit}$ --- defined as the number of citations divided by the numbers of authors of the cited paper and of references of citing papers --- compensates for the recent inflationary trends towards more authors and references.
+The metrics that we explored are: \begin{itemize} \item The {\em number of individual citations} $N_{\rm icit}$ --- defined as the number of citations divided by the numbers of authors of the cited paper and of references of citing papers --- that compensates for the recent inflationary trends towards more authors and references.

-\item The {\em PaperRank} $R$, which applies the PageRank algorithm proposed by the founders of Google to the citation network among papers and that approximates a physical observable: how many times a paper is read.
+\item The {\em PaperRank} $R$, which applies the PageRank algorithm to the citation network among papers and that approximates a physical observable: how many times a paper is read.